typesense/typesense-website/docs-site/content/27.0/api/collections.md

 :::warning
 The schema update operation is a synchronous **blocking** operation.

-When the update is in progress, all incoming writes to _that particular collection_ will wait for the schema update to finish.
+When a schema update is in progress, all incoming writes to _that particular collection_ will wait for the schema update operation to finish.
+In a multi-node HA cluster, the schema update is executed on all nodes in the cluster in parallel.
+So writes will be blocked across the entire cluster while the schema update is in progress.
-So, we recommend updating fields one at a time, especially for large collections and during off-peak hours.
+Given this, we recommend updating fields one at a time, especially for large collections and during off-peak hours.

 Reads will be serviced as usual, without blocking.